pachyderm/docs/content/latest/getting-started/cloud-deploy/azure.md

 MLDM needs an [Azure Storage Container](https://docs.microsoft.com/en-us/azure/databricks/data/data-sources/azure/azure-storage) (Object store) to store your data.

 To access your data, MLDM uses a [Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview) with permissioned access to your desired container.
-You can either use an existing account or create a new one in your default subscription, then use the JSON key associated with the account and pass it on to Pachyderm.
+You can either use an existing account or create a new one in your default subscription, then use the JSON key associated with the account and pass it on to MLDM.